Phonon induced rank-2 U(1) nematic liquid states: Experimental proposals

-\bb{Proposal 1: Bilayer construction.} For two-dimensional systems, one solution we propose is to construct systems with multiple sublattice sites.
+For two-dimensional systems, one solution we propose is to construct systems with multiple sublattice sites.
 Here we consider an example of coupling two layers together, with each hosting the common acoustic phonon-nematic coupling [Fig.~\ref{Fig_overview}(d)].

 Each single layer, in the most symmetric case, is described by the Hamiltonian

 Here $X = \text{T}, \text{B}$ corresponds to the top and bottom layer, and the acoustic phonon modes have isotropic linear dispersion $\omega_{ac}=v q$ (again here the dynamical terms are omitted).